-Keeping our family safe is one of our most cherished dreams, and that usually means keeping our home safe.
+Keeping your family safe is a top priority obviously, and that usually means keeping your home safe.
 Every household should take certain precautions to make sure that the home is as safe as it can be and, ironically, most of these precautions are easy and inexpensive.

 Install deadbolt locks in your doors.
 The traditional locks that are installed in most homes and apartments are fairly simple and flimsy and can easily be jimmied by even the most inexperienced burglar.
 Deadbolt locks are built to be longer and stronger and therefore more impervious to manipulation by an intruder.